wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_io_dag_4_cores_1.svg">I/O parallel program execution on 4 core</object>
 <div class="caption"><strong>Figure 3:</strong>
 Execution on 4 cores, with simultaneous I/O. </div>

-One  may wonder whether it may be a  better idea  to stagger the  task executions, so that only one file is read from disk at a time,  and so that I/O is overlapped with computation.
+executions, so that only one file is read from disk at a time,  and so that I/O is overlapped with computation.
 This alternative is depicted below: